ARM-software/performance-studio-integration-for-unity/Documentation/Mobile-Studio.md

 ### Channels

-Channels are custom event timelines associated with a thread.
+Channels are custom event timelines associated with a software thread.
 When a channel has been created, you can place annotations within it.
-Like a marker, an annotation has a text label and a color, but unlike markers they span a range of time.
+A channel annotation has a text label and a color but, unlike markers, they span a range of time.

 To create a channel: